-The year 2020, was a challenging year due to the COVID-19 Pandemic.
-Healthcare organizations quickly reevaluated how to safely deliver healthcare.
+The year 2020 was a challenging year due to the COVID-19 pandemic.
+Health care organizations quickly reevaluated how to deliver health care safely.
 The new business model forced the temporary halt of elective procedures and drove patients and doctors to communicate via telemedicine.
-The forced quarantine of all Americans brought about a host of healthcare related challenges.
+The forced quarantine of all Americans brought about a host of health care-related challenges.

-During this time, Mount Sinai was on the frontline offering COVID testing/screenings at our three emergency rooms as well as treating COVID admissions.
-Once the COVID vaccine was available, Mount Sinai was quick to create a vaccine clinic to offer vaccines beginning with frontline workers and first responders, than expanding to the community.
+Mount Sinai was on the front line during this time, offering COVID testing/screenings at our three emergency rooms as well as treating COVID admissions.
+Once the COVID vaccine was available, Mount Sinai was quick to create a vaccine clinic to offer vaccines, beginning with frontline workers and first responders, and then expanding to the community.

-Mount Sinai is one of Florida's original statutory teaching hospitals providing the next generation of health care providers.
-Each year, Mount Sinai annually invests more than \$34 million in its teaching programs to train approximately 190+ residents and fellows to be doctors in 17 medical specialties.
-On average, Mount Sinai also trains 200+ nursing students, 470+ undergraduate medical students and 150+ allied health students for health care professions.
+Mount Sinai is one of Florida's original statutory teaching hospitals, providing the next generation of health care providers.
+Each year, Mount Sinai invests more than \$34 million in its teaching programs to train approximately 190+ residents and fellows to be doctors in 17 medical specialties.

+On average, Mount Sinai also trains 200+

+nursing students, 470+ undergraduate medical students, and 150+ allied health students for health care professions.